contentful/forma-36/MIGRATION.md

 #### How to migrate your FieldGroup components

-The migration should be done manually, using the Layout component that best fits the user needs, the layout components are `Box`, `Flex`, `Stack`, and `Grid`.
+The migration should be done manually, using the Layout component that best fits the user needs, the layout components are [Box](https://v4-forma-36.netlify.app/components/box/), [Flex](https://v4-forma-36.netlify.app/components/flex/), [Stack](https://v4-forma-36.netlify.app/components/stack/), and [Grid](https://v4-forma-36.netlify.app/components/grid/).

 ### Form